Survival GuidesNewsFree ResourcesGearMesh Comms Grid Watch ↗ FieldScout ↗

 The prepper approach: Stock tinctures for immediate use and longest shelf life.
 Add capsules for convenience.
 Store dried herbs as backup.
 Rotate stock — use the oldest first.

-Growing Medicinal Herbs in Your Apartment
+Growing Medicinal Herbs in a City Home

 You don't need a garden to grow medicine.
 These herbs thrive in containers on windowsills or under grow lights: Oregano (tough, drought-tolerant, 6+ hours sun), Chamomile (blooms in 6–8 weeks from seed), Mint (grows aggressively — keep in containers), Calendula (harvest flowers every few days to encourage more blooms).